chinmaykubal-one2n/LEARN-PYTHON-2ND-HALF/readme.md

 | `translate(table)` | Translates characters using table | `"hello".translate({104: 72})` | `"Hello"` |
 | `upper()` | Converts to uppercase | `"hello".upper()` | `"HELLO"` |
 | `zfill(width)` | Fills with zeros from the left | `"42".zfill(5)` | `"00042"` |

-This table provides a clear overview of each method with examples and outputs.
-Let me know if you need more details! 🚀